-- Report the accident to your supervisor and fill out an accident report.
-Make sure the report is complete and accurate before you sign it and remember to be wary of being pressured into agreeing that the accident wasn't anyone's fault but your own.
+- Report the accident to your supervisor, and fill out an accident report.
+Make sure the report is complete and accurate before you sign it, and remember to be wary of being pressured into agreeing that the accident wasn’t anyone’s fault but your own.
 This is the first thing the companies will try to trick you with.

-- DO NOT sign any documents unless you understand and agree with them.
+- Do not sign any documents unless you understand and agree with them.
 Ideally, show documents to an experienced maritime law attorney before you sign.

 - Keep thorough records of everything that happens.
-Keep copies of every form you submit or sign, keep a diary or log of everything that happens, and write down anything you are told.
+Keep copies of every form you submit or sign, keep a diary or log of everything that happens and write down anything you are told.

 - Talk to an experienced maritime lawyer about your case.
-Don't delay.

 Our experienced Jones Act and maritime attorneys are available to talk to you about your case at any time of day for free.

 4. What is the statute of limitations under the Jones Act for injuries at sea?